jetbrains-academy/Machine-Learning-101/Neighbors and Wine/Precision and recall/task.md

         return class_precision_recall

-Don't forget to import the implemented function to `task.py` in order to use it in the main program and output the result.
+Ensure you import the implemented function into `task.py` to use it in the `main` block and output the result.

 <div class="hint">
 You can calculate the value of <code>n_classes</code> using <code>y_test</code>: